zhengchen1999/DAT/README.md

 ---

-> **Abstract:** *Transformer-based methods have recently been widely used in low-level vision tasks, including image super-resolution (SR).
+> **Abstract:** Transformer-based methods have recently been widely used in low-level vision tasks, including image super-resolution (SR).
 These networks utilize self-attention along different dimensions, spatial or channel, and achieve impressive performance.
 This inspires us to combine the two dimensions in Transformer for a more powerful representation capability.
 Based on the above idea, we propose a novel Transformer model, Dual Aggregation Transformer (DAT), for image SR. Our DAT aggregates features across spatial and channel dimensions, in the inter-block and intra-block dual manner.
 Specifically, we alternately apply spatial and channel self-attention in consecutive Transformer blocks.
 The alternate strategy enables DAT to capture the global context and realize inter-block feature aggregation.
 Furthermore, we propose the adaptive interaction module (AIM) and the spatial-gate feed-forward network (SGFN) to achieve intra-block feature aggregation.
 AIM complements two self-attention mechanisms from corresponding dimensions.
 Meanwhile, SGFN introduces additional non-linear spatial information in the feed-forward network.
-Extensive experiments show that our DAT surpasses current state-of-the-art methods.*
+Extensive experiments show that our DAT surpasses current methods.*
 >
 > <p align="center">
 > <img width="800" src="figs/DAT.png">